agradus/OpenLdocs/docs/documentation/guides/demo_package_guide.md

 ### OpenL Tablets Rule Services in a Demo Project

-By default, a project from the “Example 3 – Auto Policy Calculation” template is deployed to Deployment Repository.
-To deploy the project on startup, ensure the project is packed in the `WEB-INF\lib\*-datasource.jar` file and the following property are added to the rule service:
+By default, a project from the “Example 3 – Auto Policy Calculation” template is deployed to Deployment Repository from OpenL Tablets WebStudio by a startup script.

-`ruleservice.datasource.deploy.classpath.jars = true`

 To use this project as an example of project deployments as described in [OpenL Tablets Rule Services Demo Client in a Demo Package](#openl-tablets-rule-services-demo-client-in-a-demo-package), several settings are defined in Rules Configuration of the project.
 It is set up that only \*DriverRisk\*, \*DriverAgeType\*, \*AccidentPremium\* are wildcards, and rules are included and can be used from the OpenL Tablets Rule Services Demo Client application.